What is the Practical Use of Cryptocurrency? 8 Real-World Applications

 Lower transaction fees

-The beauty of cryptocurrency lies in its ability to transfer value anywhere in the world without permission from anyone, at minimal cost.
+The power of crypto is sending value anywhere in the world, to anyone, without asking for permission and at a minimal cost.

 Faster processing times

-Beyond reduced fees, crypto shines with its speed advantage.
-Traditional bank transfers often take 3-5 business days to clear, especially for international payments.
-Blockchain technology cuts this wait to minutes or even seconds.
+Beyond the lower fees, crypto offers a huge speed advantage.
+International bank transfers using the SWIFT system can often take 3-5 business days to clear.
+With blockchain technology, this waiting period is reduced to minutes or even seconds.

 Investment and Trading